SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You might even see some of them!

-Home to animals such as Red-tailed Hawks and the endangered mission blue butterfly, this 275-acre oasis is like a serene escape from Daly City to the north and Pacifica to the south.
-It is famous for the "Milagra Ridge Trail Loop," which is 1.4 miles and is quite easy.
+Home to animals such as red-tailed hawks and the endangered Mission blue butterfly, this 275-acre oasis is a serene escape from Daly City to the north and Pacifica to the south.
+It is famous for the Milagra Ridge Trail Loop, which is 1.4 miles long and quite easy to hike.

-You will get beautiful views of the Pacific Ocean and the shoreline.
+From here, you will get beautiful views of the Pacific Ocean and the shoreline.

-Like many other parks, it was used as a military station, and you can find remnants of Nike Missile Site SF-51and Battery Construction #244.
+Like many other parks, it was used as a military station, and you can find remnants of Nike Missile Site SF-51 and Battery Construction #244.
 Because it is located so close to the urban environment, you must stay on the paths, and pets must be leashed at all times.

 Located in the Santa Cruz Mountains, you will be surrounded by gorgeous redwood and oak trees the second you enter it.
 There are miles of trails and many creeks running through its 1,200 acres, so you will feel like you are in a different era.